 3 - Upper Jute Layer

 Could an extra layer of foam make a great shoe even better?
 I had to find out.

 It was difficult to find a pair of soft footbed Birkenstocks locally.
 Most local stores like Nordstrom and REI only carried narrow width Birkenstocks for women.
 It’s unfortunate for those of us with a wider width foot who would prefer to support a local business.
 I turned to the internet.
-Thankfully Birkenstock USA and Zappos carry a number of styles in narrow and regular width and provide several options in terms of original vs soft footbed.
+Thankfully Birkenstock and Birkenstock Express carry a number of styles in narrow and regular width and provide several options in terms of original vs soft footbed.

 I ordered the Arizona style with a soft footbed in my size and they fit like a glove.
 The extra layer of foam certainly made it easy to wear this shoe right out of the box.
 They felt amazing and I didn’t want to take them off.

 A few months later I wanted to try another style.